grantsrb/autonomous_virtual_car/README.md

 * a report writeup file (either markdown or pdf)
 * video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)

+I additionally included the following files:
+* model_w_generator.py (script to create and train model using a python generator)
+* canny_augment.py (script to add canny edge detection to images)

+The model_w_generator.py script reads the training images into memory batch by batch instead of all at once.
+This allows for training on greater datasets because it uses less memory.

+The canny_augment.py function applies canny edge detection to the images which improved the classifier's performance.

 This README file describes how to output the video in the "Details About Files In This Directory" section.

 ### The Project